-The A-GAME project is facilitated and managed by the National Charter Schools Institute, in partnership with Momentum Strategy & Research and general expert advising from Nelson Smith.
+The A-GAME project is facilitated and managed by the National Charter Schools Institute, in partnership with Momentum Strategy & Research and senior project advisor Nelson Smith.
 The National Authorizer Leadership Team provides guidance and assists in the development of many of the A-GAME grant products and deliverables.
-The National Advisory Committee. provides content feedback and will support dissemination efforts.
+The National Advisory Committee will provide content feedback and support dissemination efforts.

 Shaping the future

 “Serving as the project director for this grant provides a powerful opportunity to shape the future on how to best measure student and school performance.
 We will be relentless about developing and sharing solutions that are best in class as we work with these leading authorizers and our partners at Momentum Strategy and Research.”

 Cheri Shannon | Chief Strategy Officer | National Charter Schools Institute

 The primary mission of NCSI is to inspire and democratize excellence in education.

 For nearly 25 years, NCSI has worked to provide a range of training and support for people and organizations in the charter community—from policymakers to authorizers to school operators.
 NCSI brings extensive support experience, along with its first rate digital compliance and performance management platform, Epicenter, to the A-GAME project.
 It facilitates working sessions and professional development opportunities, supports the development and dissemination of project related deliverables, and provides a data platform that will enable authorizers and other stakeholders to set performance targets with their alternative charter schools.